A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

+Consider now an arrangement of nodes where $Q$ is transmitted via a noisy channel, and accuracy demands implementation of some system of error-checking, but there are multiple receivers in series.

+Each agent may have multiple inputs and outputs; what is shown is the path through these agents relevant for errors in the transmission of $Q$.
+Expanding the steps $Q \rightarrow R \rightarrow S$ we make a longer chain, where $Q$ is translated to $\hat{R}$, using the information that encoded it $\AmatRQnu$, or some approximation.
+Additional data $\errordata_R$, received through some correction channel, is used to transform $\hat{R}$, producing $R$ through the error detection and correction steps.
+This data could have arrived in the same channel as $R$, for example as parity bits, checksums, the extra bits added for a Hamming code, or some more elaborate FEC system still uninvented.
+It might also have been developed from other observations, experience, or prior arrangement.
+The steps look like Figure~\ref{fig:info-flow}.

+For the moment we assume the only noise is in the transmission of $Q$, and our interest is in detecting and correcting the errors introduced there.

-Consider the second level, the observations $S$ that depend on $R$, and the energy of error correction there.
-Assume all errors are corrected at one level or the other: if $\efficacy(K_R)$ of the errors are fixed at $R$, then $1-\efficacy(K_R)$ are corrected at $S$.
+Consider the energy consumption of the two error detection and correction steps \hbox{$\hat{R}\rightarrow R$} and \hbox{$\hat{S}\rightarrow S$}.
+For some error in the transmission of a symbol $q$, the error might be found and corrected at the first step, as it becomes a contribution to some $r$, or the second, as that $r$ contributes to some $s$.
+We assume the system achieves the full channel capacity and all possible errors are corrected at one level or the other: $\efficacy(K_R)$ of the errors are fixed at $R$, and $\totefficacy-\efficacy(K_R)$ are corrected at $S$ so that $\totefficacy$ of the errors are corrected.
 We also assume for the moment that the transmission from $R$ to $S$ introduces no new errors.
-We can add to equation~\ref{one-level} and write an equation for the work done in error correction at the two levels, as a function of the energy invested in error correction at $R$:
+We can add to equation~\ref{eqn:one-level} and write an equation for the work done in error correction at the two levels, as a function of the energy invested in error correction at $R$:

-We define a ratio $\mratio \equiv I(R;S_\nu) / I(Q;R_\nu)$ to compare the number of bits of information in one set of observations with the number of bits in its successor set, recalling the point that the different levels may involve different degrees of freedom.
+\agent2 is independent of \agent1.
+Since assumptions of conditionality can differ, the information as measured from the $S$ perspective $H(S)$ need not be the same as $H(R)$.
+We define a ratio $\mratio \equiv H(S) / H(R)$ to compare the number of bits of information perceived by the two agents.
 Simplifying:

 This is an equation relating the energy used in error correction between two different levels of analysis, and can be used to explore the design space of energy trade-offs between one level and another by assuming different relations between $K_R,~K_S,~L_R,~L_S,~\text{and~} \efficacy(K_R)$.
 For example, we can differentiate with respect to $K_R$ and set the derivative to zero to minimize the energy spent at $R$: